 - Audyssey MultEQ XT32w/ Dynamic EQ & Dynamic Volume

-The Onkyo TX-NR5009 was planned for release in September 2011.
-It looked like terrible events of earthquake and tsunami in March have postponed the launch, and the TX-NR5009 and TX-NR3009 was expected to arrive just before Christmas 2011.
-But the good news is Onkyo TX-NR5009 is already available for order and shipping in September as planned!
+This model has been released in September 2011.
+Terrible events of earthquake and tsunami in March have postponed the launch, and the TX-NR5009 and TX-NR3009 arrived just before Christmas 2011.
+But the good news is it is already available for order and shipping in September as planned!